GlenWillms/F5XC-SSL-Compatibility/README.md

 This script will compare the list of documented F5 Distributed Cloud TLS and Cipher versions with the TLS version and Ciphers from an sslscan xml output.

+## Limitations

+This script will not compare TLS 1.3 Cipher groups.

 ## Requirements

 -   Python 3.x